PracticalFairness/BookRepo/README.md

 # Welcome to the code repository for Practical Fairness

-### This is the code repository that pairs with Practical Fairness (to be published December 2020).
-I expect all code samples to be posted by mid December if not sooner.
+### This is the code repository that pairs with Practical Fairness (published December 2020).
 You can contact me at Aileen A Nielsen at my gmail address.
-My email address is also posted in many places around the web and in the bok.
+My email address is also posted in many places around the web and in the book.

 ### Thank you in advance for comments, corrections, and enlargments you may wish to add to the repo or recommend via direct communication.